Here, Dr Dave Knight discusses how we help our clients prevent malaria.

 - to Assistance Centres staffed by health professionals trained in our malaria response protocols.

 Coming back to the DRC, one of our larger integrated malaria control programmes in the country has achieved a 74% reduction in malaria rates in the targeted population over 12 years despite a huge amount of migration in and out of the project area.
-A tribute to an integrated team effort between the client and us that bears out the message.
-"Zero malaria starts with me".

 In light of the challenges imposed by COVID-19, it is important for organisations to ensure that other potentially fatal diseases, such as malaria, are not neglected.